 Section 90.
 The Criminal Justice Council, Statistical Analysis Center (10-07-03), shall submit by July 15 an annual project schedule for the fiscal year that details the staff workload and time allocation.
 Requests for (special) projects to be included in this schedule should be made in advance to the Statistical Analysis Center.
 This schedule shall be reviewed by the Criminal Justice Council and approved by the Director of OMB and the Controller General.
-No changes shall be made to the annual project schedule without the approval of the Director of the

-Criminal Justice Council.
+No changes shall be made to the annual project schedule without the approval of the Director of the Criminal Justice Council.
 After July 15, all ad hoc requests for projects seeking completion during the fiscal year shall be reviewed by the Director of the Criminal Justice Council.
 Work shall not commence on these projects without the approval of the Director of the Criminal Justice Council.

-- Section 91.
-Section 1 of this Act authorizes Executive, Criminal Justice, Delaware Justice Information System (DELJIS) (10-07-02) to spend up to \$260.0 \$647.0 ASF.
-Notwithstanding any provision of the Delaware Code or this Act to the contrary, DELJIS is authorized to utilize these funds to undertake expenditures relating to operational costs. - Section 92. (a) The Delaware State Housing Authority (10-08-01) shall be responsible for administering the Neighborhood Assistance Tax Credit as defined in 30 Del.
+1 Section 91.
+Section 1 of this Act authorizes Executive, Criminal Justice, Delaware Justice Information 2 System (DELJIS) (10-07-02) to spend up to \$260.0.
+Notwithstanding any provision of the Delaware Code or this 3 Act to the contrary, DELJIS is authorized to utilize these funds to undertake expenditures relating to operational 4 costs.
+5 Section 92. (a) The Delaware State Housing Authority (10-08-01) shall be responsible for administering 6 the Neighborhood Assistance Tax Credit as defined in 30 Del.
 C. § 2001-2007.
-The Neighborhood Assistance Tax Credit Program is intended to foster business investment in low-income communities through financial support to neighborhoods as well as job training, education, crime prevention and community services. - (b) The Delaware State Housing Authority shall submit an annual report to the Director of OMB and the Controller General by May 1 of each year, which will include but not be limited to a synopsis of the tax credit program, a detailed list of expenditures and a list of projects that have received tax credit awards. - Section 93.
-The Delaware State Rental Assistance Program shall be administered by the Delaware State Housing Authority to provide rental housing vouchers or affordable rental housing opportunities to program participants referred by state agencies with a need for community-based supportive services.
-The Director of the Delaware State Housing Authority shall report to the Director of OMB and the Controller General no later than November 15 and March 15 on the expenditures of the Delaware State Rental Assistance Program and include any cost savings achieved by state agencies as a result of a reduction in demand on state institutions. - Section 94.
-The Wilmington Housing Authority shall be ineligible for the Low Income Housing Tax Credit Program administered by the Delaware State Housing Authority or for any multifamily loans through the Housing Development Fund until such time the Wilmington Housing Authority provides \$250.0 to the City of Wilmington for renovations to Conaty Park associated with the construction of the Lincoln Towers. - Section 95.
-The Delaware State Housing Authority is requested to prepare a report to establish a pilot program is not intended to be regulatory in nature, but to serve as a focal point for inquiries which include financial assistance, home repair, environmental issues, inspections, relocation and consumer protection.
+The Neighborhood Assistance Tax 7 Credit Program is intended to foster business investment in low-income communities through financial support to 8 neighborhoods as well as job training, education, crime prevention and community services.
+9 (b) The Delaware State Housing Authority shall submit an annual report to the Director of OMB and the 10 Controller General by May 1 of each year, which will include but not be limited to a synopsis of the tax credit 11 program, a detailed list of expenditures and a list of projects that have received tax credit awards.
+12 Section 93.
+The Delaware State Rental Assistance Program shall be administered by the Delaware State 13 Housing Authority to provide rental housing vouchers or affordable rental housing opportunities to program 14 participants referred by state agencies with a need for community-based supportive services.
+The Director of the 15 Delaware State Housing Authority shall report to the Director of OMB and the Controller General no later than 16 November 15 and March 15 on the expenditures of the Delaware State Rental Assistance Program and include any 17 cost savings achieved by state agencies as a result of a reduction in demand on state institutions.
+18 Section 94.
+The Wilmington Housing Authority shall be ineligible for the Low Income Housing Tax 19 Credit Program administered by the Delaware State Housing Authority or for any multifamily loans through the 20 Housing Development Fund until such time the Wilmington Housing Authority provides \$250.0 to the City of 21 Wilmington for renovations to Conaty Park associated with the construction of the Lincoln Towers.
+22 Section 95.
+The Delaware State Housing Authority is requested to prepare a report to establish a pilot 23 Manufactured Housing Office to serve as a central clearinghouse for manufactured housing inquiries.
+This pilot 24 program is not intended to be regulatory in nature, but to serve as a focal point for inquiries which include financial 25 assistance, home repair, environmental issues, inspections, relocation and consumer protection.
+26 Section 96.
+For Fiscal Year 2018, 29 Del.
+C. § 6529 is interpreted to include the ability to deposit Special 27 Funds into the General Fund as a measure to control expenditures but not with regard to funds raised by local school